 If the Physical Channel supports the Insert Service for transfer of periodic data, then the Insert Zone shall exist in every Transfer Frame transmitted within the same Physical Channel, including OID Transfer Frames.

-The length of the Insert Zone shall be set by management to be equal to the constant length of the Insert Service Data Unit (IN_SDU) for that Physical Channel.
+For Insert Service, the length of the Insert Zone shall be set by management to be equal to the constant length of the Insert Service Data Unit (IN_SDU) for that Physical Channel.
 The Insert Zone shall contain precisely one octet-aligned IN_SDU.

 Once set by management, the length of the Insert Zone shall be static throughout a Mission Phase.

-NOTE – The presence or absence of the Insert Zone is signaled by the Insert Zone Flag.
-See 4.1.2.10
+NOTE – The presence or absence of the Insert Zone is controlled by Managed Parameters.

 TRANSFER FRAME DATA FIELD

 General

-The Transfer Frame Data Field (TFDF) shall follow, without gap, the Transfer Frame Primary Header or the Transfer Frame Insert Zone, if present.
+If present, the Transfer Frame Data Field (TFDF) shall follow, without gap, the Transfer Frame Primary Header or the Transfer Frame Insert Zone, if present.

 The Transfer Frame Data Field, which shall contain an integer number of octets, shall have a length which varies and is equal to the Frame Length minus the length of the Transfer Frame Primary Header minus the length of the Transfer Frame Insert Zone and/or the Operational Control Field and/or Frame Error Control Field (if any of these are present).